swiftlang/swift-evolution/proposals/asdf-mutate-or-consume-in-deinit.md

 }
 ```

-Rather than foreclose on potentially useful expressivity in the hope of
-making mistakes impossible, this proposal chooses not to impose any restrictions
-on performing `mutating` or `consuming` operations from `deinit`.

-### Remaining restrictions
+### Other restrictions

 It is still not allowed to capture `self` in a closure during `deinit`.

 ### Cleanup of partially-consumed `self`

-If any components of `self` have not been consumed at the point `deinit` returns,
+If any components of `self` have not been consumed at the point `deinit`
-those remaining components are implicitly destroyed.
-This includes running `deinit`
+returns, those remaining components are implicitly destroyed.
+This includes
-of any non-`Copyable` components.
+running `deinit` of any non-`Copyable` components.

 ## Source compatibility

 This proposal changes the behavior of `self` so that it behaves like an owned
-mutable binding (like a `consuming` function parameter), where it previously behaved
+mutable binding (like a `consuming` function parameter), where it previously
-like an immutable `borrowing` parameter.
-This could affect overload resolution in
+behaved like an immutable `borrowing` parameter.
+This could affect overload
-rare situations where an extension provides a `mutating` variation of a name that
+resolution in rare situations where an extension provides a `mutating` variation
-was previously `borrowing`.
-We expect this sort of situation to be unlikely in
+of a name that was previously `borrowing`.
+We expect this sort of situation to
-practice.
+be unlikely in practice.

 ## ABI compatibility